-Carefully manage your funds with services like automatic payment systems, mobile cheque deposits and more.
+Carefully manage your money with online banking services like automatic payment systems, mobile cheque deposits and more.
 These can manage your daily finances and always stay on top of your funds.

-Bank accounts keep your funds secure and make them simple to use and save.
-However, if you consider your checking or savings bank accounts as merely a safekeeping for your hard-earned cash, you are not making use of all the capabilities accessible through modern banking.
+Bank accounts keep your money secure and make them simple to use and save.
+However, if you consider your checking or savings bank accounts as merely a safekeeping for your hard-earned cash, you are not making use of all the capabilities accessible through online banking.
+Your hard-earned money deserves to be managed wisely, and online banking provides the features to do so effectively.

 In reality, your bank has various built-in benefits that may help you effectively manage your funds and keep a greater portion of your funds in those bank accounts.